Best Christmas Markets in Strasbourg, France 2025 Guide

 Getting to Strasbourg

-By Train – the best mode of transportation to Strasbourg is the train.
-If you are planning a visit to Paris, there is a high-speed train from Paris to Strasbourg that is approximately 2 hours.
+By Train—The best mode of transportation to Strasbourg is by train.
+If you plan to visit Paris, a high-speed train takes approximately 2 hours from Paris to Strasbourg.

-We took the train from Zurich to Strasbourg, which took us less than 3 hours.
+We took the train from Zurich to Strasbourg, which took less than three hours.
+From the train station, we took the trolley to our hotel.

-By Air – Fly into Basel (BSL), Karlsruhe/Baden Baden (FKB), or Zurich (ZRH) as Strasbourg sits on the Germany, France, and Switzerland borders.
+By Air: Fly into Basel (BSL), Karlsruhe/Baden-Baden (FKB), or Zurich (ZRH), as Strasbourg is located on the borders of Germany, France, and Switzerland.

 We flew into Zurich, and it took us less than three hours to get to Strasbourg by train.